Mary Craig Ministries

 Faith, Family, Freedom Alliance: Religion and the Public Square: "At present, a war is being waged for the soul of American culture.
 Liberal revisionists and secular historians are attempting to rewrite the pages of United States history, replacing all references to God and Judeo-Christian influences with bland references to "deism" and "Enlightenment thought."
 While many Christian and conservative voices decry the removal of prayer from schools, or the lawsuits brought against manger scenes in public squares, a more subtle assault on our heritage has commenced.
 Liberals are attempting to simultaneously label any public acknowledgment of God as "theocracy" and to further assert that America is not, and never has been a Christian nation."

 "One of the most prevalent misconceptions about the Enlightenment period (1687-1794) is that its thinkers believed in a watchmaker God who never performed miracles because he governed the world through immutable natural laws.
-The historian Carl Becker articulated this common conception of the Enlightenment God; he said that the Enlightenment thinkers “denied miracles ever happened” because their God “having performed his essential function of creation, it was proper for him to withdraw from the affairs of men into the shadowy places where absolute being dwells.”[i]
-The Enlightenment thinkers supposed denial of miracles is commonly portrayed as part of their larger world view which saw God as remote, impersonal and abstract, and as an important aspect of their march towards secular modernity."
+The historian Carl Becker articulated this common conception of the Enlightenment God; he said that the Enlightenment thinkers “denied miracles ever happened” because their God 'having performed his essential function of creation, it was proper for him to withdraw from the affairs of men into the shadowy places where absolute being dwells.'[i]
+The Enlightenment thinkers [according to Becker] supposed denial of miracles is commonly portrayed as part of their larger worldview which saw God as remote, impersonal and abstract, and as an important aspect of their march towards secular modernity."

 The Bill of Rights

-Key constitutional amendments acknowledging freedom of religion and limit of federal powers vs states' and individuals' rights
+The Ten Amendments to the Constitution acknowledging freedom of religion and speech and limit of federal powers vs. states' and individuals' rights

 First Amendment to the Constitution: